 Stage I: Budgeting And Organizing

-As soon as you tell everyone in your family that you’re getting married, they’re going to start asking questions.
-When’s the date?
+As soon as you announce your engagement to all your close friends and family, they’re bound to start asking for details.
+When’s the big day?
 What are you going to wear?
-What’s your hashtag?
-Beach wedding or rustic barn feel?
+What’s your wedding hashtag?
+The inquiries go on.

-These are the exciting questions, and you should feel free to dream about them with your friends and significant other.
-But to really answer them will take some time and some research.
+While these are all exciting questions to dream about and consider, you may not have all the answers quite yet.
+And in all honesty, you shouldn’t!
+You still have the first stage of wedding planning to accomplish which involves research and budgeting.
+Don’t rush things.
 Stay patient.
-On average, couples spend about 13 months between the date of their engagement and their wedding day.
-Use that time to be intentional about all the steps to plan a wedding.
+On average, couples spend about 12 to 18 months between the date of their engagement and their wedding day.
+Use that time to be intentional about all the steps for planning your wedding.

 1. Decide On Your Budget And Stick To It